 - Operating Loans: Low-rate loans to cover a number of agricultural needs.

 - Equipment Loans: Get new or upgraded equipment to keep your operation running smoothly.

 - Ag Real Estate Loans: Financing to lease or purchase property, including acquisitions, expansions, and upgrades.

 How to apply for ag loans and lines of credit

 Preparation is one of the most important parts of the ag loan application process.
-You want to go in with a clear budget and understanding of your cash needs.
+You want to go in with a clear budget and an understanding of your cash needs.
 Collect the necessary documents in advance: